 Round Hill Road Bridge in 1935

-George L. Dunkelberger (1891 – 1960) was the architect of the Merritt Parkway bridges.
-His goal was to recreate the scenic openness of the countryside surrounding the Parkway so that drivers could experience the openness and beauty of Connecticut when passing through.
-This picture shows the Round Hill Road Bridge in Greenwich shortly after construction.
+George Dunkelberger was the architect of the original 69 bridges of the Merritt Parkway.
+His goal was to highlight the openness of the countryside surrounding the parkway so that drivers could enjoy the scenic beauty of Connecticut while passing through.

 Round Hill Road Bridge in 1968